narotam333/wedding_shop_prj/README.md

 1. Product List - This will list all the products from the wedding shop.
 User will be able to perform below actions on the list.

     a.
-Add a new product using POST button
+Add a new product using POST button <br></br>
     b.
-Update an existing product using PUT button
+Update an existing product using PUT button <br></br>
     c.
-Filter products based on different fields
+Filter products based on different fields <br></br>
-    4. Order products based on different fields
+    d.
+Order products based on different fields <br></br>

 2. Gift List - This will list all the gifts which will be added by a user.
 There will also be an option to purchase a product as per the stock availability and show the number of purchased products as well as available products.
 User will be able to perform below actions on the list.

     a.
-Add a new gift using POST button from the list of available products
+Add a new gift using POST button from the list of available products<br></br>
     b.
-Purchase an added product from the gift list based on "Available Quantity" using PUT button - This will automatically reduce the "availability quantity" as          per the "purchased quantity"
+Purchase an added product from the gift list based on "Available Quantity" using PUT button - This will automatically reduce the "availability quantity" as          per the "purchased quantity"<br></br>
     c.
-Change the number of purchased quantity (if required)
+Change the number of purchased quantity (if required)<br></br>
     d.
-Delete a gift from the list (This is not working but code has been written for that)
+Delete a gift from the list (This is not working but code has been written for that)<br></br>
     d.
-Filter products based on different fields
+Filter products based on different fields<br></br>
     e.
-Order products based on different fields
+Order products based on different fields<br></br>

 3. Report - This will list all the gifts (purchased or not).
 User will be able to perform below actions on the list.

     a.
-Filter products based on different fields
+Filter products based on different fields<br></br>
     b.
-Order products based on different fields
+Order products based on different fields<br></br>

 Technical Stuff: